 You can pick up Amaryllis bulbs in kits at most nurseries and garden centers.
-You may also see them in grocery aisles and hardware store so keep you eyes peeled for pretty new varieties.
+You may also see them in grocery aisles and hardware stores, so keep you eyes peeled for pretty new varieties.
 Also keep in mind that there is a chance the bloom will look nothing like the photo on the box, as it was in my case.

 I don’t mind using a large glass jar to grow my forced bulbs.
 I think that even without the drainage, I have a pretty clear view to the health of the soil and roots.

-And my love of all things mason jar makes them the logical choice as a display vessel.
-In this case the kit came with a puck of coconut fiber that I soaked in water before planting.
+And my love of all things Mason jar makes them the logical choice as a display vessel.
+In this case, the kit came with a puck of coconut fiber that I soaked in water before planting.

 There is much to know about how to grow Amaryllis and no one says it better than the Amaryllis Bulb Company who graciously shared all we need to know about growing these beauties and how to care for them.